bulib/dataWebsite/share/using-a-data-repository.md

 * Reputation: Is the repository a reputable source?
 Check to see if it is endorsed by a funding agency, scholarly journal, professional society or listed among the Registry of Research Data Repositories.

 * Legal Considerations: Is there information about the terms of use for the data in the repository?
 Are your rights as a data depositor clearly stated? <<suggestion: condense into one question.
-Possibly: Are your rights as a data depositor clearly defined in the terms of use? >>
+Possibly: 'Are your rights clearly defined in the terms of use?''
+OR just 'Is there information about the terms of use for the data in the repository?' >>

 * Visibility: Does the repository provide a unique and consistent identifier, such as a DOI or a citation, for your data?